MSH/OpenRIMS/JMeter/README.md

-This test plan allows quick startint the complex performance tests
+*This test plan allows quick start of the complex performance tests Run the JMeter, open this plan, and fine tune the connection parameters